Cerovlje

-Cerovlje (Cerreto) is a village and a municipality in Istria, Croatia.
+Cerovlje (Cerreto) is a municipality and village in Istria, Croatia.

 Description

 Many ancient towns and decayed castles (Belaj, Posert, Paz, Gologorica, Gradinje) can be found in its territory.
 Almost every town or castle in Cerovlje is on top of a hill, where they could see enemies from a further distance.
 During the Middle Ages (under the reign of the Holy Roman Empire), the people of Cerovlje also built many churches.

 Demographics

 In 2021, the municipality had 1,453 residents in the following 15 settlements: